Return (Succession): Plot

 In the wake of the Brightstar Cruises sexual misconduct allegations, Logan hosts a party at his apartment to maintain healthy relations with his larger social circle.
 Frank and Gerri call Logan, Kendall, and Roman upstairs to discuss strategies to keep Waystar's shareholders on their side amid both the looming cruises scandal and Sandy and Stewy's takeover bid.
 They decide to fly to London to meet overseas shareholders, including Logan's second wife Caroline, who owns 3% of the company's shares.
 Roman informs Shiv that she has been sidelined from the discussion.

 The next day at work, Tom is interviewed in an internal investigation regarding the cruises incidents, and is surprised to receive pointed and hard-hitting questions, contrary to what he was led to believe.
 Shiv assures Tom that his job is safe and decides to fly to London to confront her father.
 Tom, meanwhile, confronts Greg, who had kept copies of the documents pertaining to the scandal, and demands they be destroyed.
-However, while burning the copies that night, Greg discreetly recovers some of the pages.
+However, while burning the copies that night, Greg discreetly recovers some of the pages and records the incident.

 In London, Kendall and Roman are surprised to see that Logan has invited Rhea along to aid their efforts on account of her strategic expertise and business savvy.
 Logan and Rhea later spend the night together.
 Kendall continues his relationship with Naomi Pierce.
 Stewy and Sandy have begun running smears on Logan invoking the death of Andrew "Doddy" Dodds, suggesting that it was a suicide triggered by Logan's mistreatment of his hospitality staff.
 Logan asks Kendall, still reeling from the accident, to join him in meeting Doddy's family, and assigns Roman to talk to his mother.